fyii200/MyopicMaculopathyClassification/README.md

 The task was to classify myopic maculopathy (MM) from colour fundus photographs based on the widely adopted META-PM framework, under which MM is categorised into normal (category 0), tessellated fundus (category 1), diffuse chorioretinal atrophy (category 2), patchy chorioretinal atrophy (category 3) and macular atrophy (category 4).
 Paper to appear in 2023 MICCAI Challenge Proceedings.

-The final model ranked first and sixth in the validation phase and test phase, respectively.
+The final model ranked first and fifth in the validation phase and test phase, respectively.
 The method employed (image synthesis -> regular + mix-up augmentations -> test-time augmentation) is summarised below:

 ![plot](fig/method_pipeline.jpg)
 ***PS: ResNet-18 diagram courtesy of [Ramzan et al.](https://link.springer.com/article/10.1007/s10916-019-1475-2)***